 You will also need a good knife, a large cutting board, and small bowls for the different vegetables.
 The vegetables should be cut in even sizes, partly because it looks good- but mostly because they cook more even.

-The veggies that need more time to cook are cooked first.
-Then other ingredients are added and finally a stir fry sauce if you like.
-A great veggie stir fry doesn’t really need any sauce- but I love sauces myself, so I use it a lot!
+The hardest veggies that need more time to cook are cooked first.
+Then other ingredients are added, and finally a stir fry sauce if you like.
+A great veggie stir fry doesn’t really need any sauce- but are a nice addition.

 Ginger is a very healthy herb/vegetable.
 It has medicinal and nutritional properties, and is just plain great tasting!
-Buy a large fresh root, wash and scrub it- don’t peel- and put it in a plastic bag in the freezer.
+Buy a large fresh root, wash and scrub it- no need to peel- and put it in a plastic bag in the freezer.

 When you need some fresh ginger, just take out the frozen root and grate (don’t let it thaw) and then back in the freezer again.
 If you have no fresh ginger, go ahead and use powdered, but fresh tastes best.